ThunderLoom/ThunderLoom/frontends/mitsuba/README.md

 ThunderLoom plugin for Mitsuba
 ===
 *ThunderLoom is a physically based shader for woven cloth with added flexibility for artists. https://github.com/vidarn/ThunderLoom*
 *It's shading model is based on the work by Piti Irawan https://www.cs.cornell.edu/~srm/publications/IrawanThesis.pdf*

-    This plugin gives mitsuba the `thunderloom` bsdf which uses a weaving pattern given by a WIF file.
+This plugin gives mitsuba the `thunderloom_mitsuba` bsdf which uses a weaving pattern given by a WIF file.
 Many types of patterns are freely available from sites such as http://handweaving.net.

 Note: This plugin has limitations compared to the 3dsMax version.
 Individual control over different yarn types is currently not supported.

-    #Install
-    If the compiled dynamic library file is available, installation is simple.
-    Simply move the library file to the mitsuba `plugins` directory.

-    Usually this means,

-    * For linux, move `thunderloom_mitsuba.so` into `path-to-mitsuba/plugins`
-    * For mac, move `thunderloom_mitsuba.dylib` into `/Applications/Mitsuba.app/plugins`
-    * For windows, move `thunderloom_mitsuba.dll` into `path-to-mitsuba/plugins`

-    Now the `thunderloom` bsdf should be avaiable the next time you start mitsuba.
-See the `example_scenes` folder for examples on how to use the bsdf.
+Note2: Currently, Mitsuba and the plugin must be built together in order to work.

 #Building
 In order to build the plugin, you first need the mitsuba source code and need to make sure that you are able to compile mitsuba itself.
 See https://www.mitsuba-renderer.org/releases/current/documentation.pdf for a guide on how to set up your system to compile Mitsuba.

-Once you are able to succesfully compile mitsuba you can proceed.
+Once you are able to successfully compile mitsuba you can proceed.

+* Option 1.
+Compile mitsuba with plugin
+Make a symbolic link in the mitsuba bsdf source directory `ln -s path-to-ThunderLoom/frontends/mitsuba/src mitsubasrc/src/bsdfs/thunderloom`.
+Next add the line `plugins += env.SharedLibrary('thunderloom_mitsuba', ['thunderloom/thunderloom_mitsuba.cpp'])` to `mitsubasrc/src/bsdfs/SConscript`.
+Then compile mitsuba as normal.

+The compiled mitsuba version will now have the bsdf.

+* Option 2.
+Build only library

 For linux and macOS, make sure that the mitsuba environment variables are set.
 ```